acmi-lab/cmu-10717-the-art-of-the-paper/README.md

-# Carnegie Mellon University 10717: Philosophical Foundations of Machine Intelligence
+# Carnegie Mellon University 10717: The Art of the Paper

 ## Logistics